lightbend/kalix-jvm-sdk/maven-java/kalix-maven-archetype-spring/README.md

-# kalix-maven-archetype
+# kalix-maven-archetype-spring

-This archetype can be used to generate a project suitable for the development of a Service using a Value Entity with [Kalix](https://docs.kalix.io).
+This archetype can be used to generate a project suitable for the development of a Service using [Kalix](https://docs.kalix.io).

-**The Maven project created from the archetype will contain a Value Entity encoded using the Kalix Spring SDK.**

 For the latest release see [GitHub releases](https://github.com/lightbend/kalix-jvm-sdk/releases).